Influence of Western culture in the Soviet Union: Influence in music

-Fashion
+Influence in fashion

-The desire for zagranitsa also manifested itself in the style movement of the stilyagi (plural of stilyaga, meaning "stylish" or "style-hunter") that emerged from the 1940s.
+The desire for zagranitsa also manifested itself in the style subculture of the stilyagi (plural of stilyaga, meaning "stylish" or "style-hunter") that emerged from the 1940s.
 Stilyagi were Soviet youths who adopted an aesthetic style inspired by American films shown in Soviet theatres.
 Their clothes were marked by loud patterns and colors and tight fits.

 Often, because the clothes could not be found in Soviet stores, stilyagi made their own clothes.
 Some American clothes from Lend-Lease could be found in Soviet secondhand shops.
 Still others bought their clothing from fartsovshchiks, people who dealt in the illegal business of acquiring and selling foreign goods and currency.
 Stilyagi listened to jazz and rock-and-roll, and frequented clubs like Hotel Evropeiskaia in Leningrad, which featured the Yosif Vainshtein orchestra and played American swing melodies.

 However, as Yurchak writes, the stilyagi were a small subculture, and the majority of Soviet Youth looked on stilyagi with disdain.
-The perception of stilyagi was that they were shallow and "uneducated loafers" who knew "fashions from all over the world" but not Griboyedov.
+The perception of stilyagi was that they were shallow and "uneducated slackers" who knew "fashions from all over the world" but not Griboyedov.

 Komsomol members and even the police suppressed gatherings of stilyagi.
 However, the government's attack on these more extreme manifestations of Western influence left alone those who less conspicuously enjoyed zagranitsa.
 Even during the Stalin years, the Soviet citizen had been encouraged to enjoy consumption of personal, 'bourgeois', pleasures such as dresses, wristwatches and lipstick as long as they were not used to elevate egoism or status, but as a reward for hard work.
 Thus, only the splashiest aesthetic pursuits of zagranitsa were hindered, while the many Soviet citizens who continued to engage with Western culture in fashion, music, films, and literature in less ostentatious ways escaped criticism.

+Beyond the stilyagi phenomenon, due to the neglect of popular demand by the Soviet-style planned economy, the country badly lacked fashionable and simply nice and convenient clothing.
+This resulted in a fascination with ordinary western clothing commonly provided smugglers, the most notable example being denim jeans and shirts.